KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 }
 ```

-You must also explicitly enable the ``AutocompleteContext``'s ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled`` setting to enable this feature.
+This will make KeyboardKit Pro automatically inject the request into the autocomplete service when you set up the SDK with your app.

+You can use these pre-defined requests to integrate with Claude or OpenAI, by providing an API key and any optional customizations:

+* ``Autocomplete/NextWordPredictionRequest/claude(apiKey:apiUrl:anthropicVersion:model:maxTokens:systemPrompt:)``
+* ``Autocomplete/NextWordPredictionRequest/openAI(apiKey:apiUrl:apiKeyHeader:apiKeyValuePrefix:model:maxTokens:systemPrompt:)``.

-> Important: AI-based next word prediction requires Full Access for network access.
-The feature is disabled by default, to avoid sending user text to 3rd party services without user consent.
-Make sure to explicitly get the user's consent before activating this feature!
+> Warning: AI-based next word prediction requires Full Access to be able to make network requests.
+This feature is also disabled by default, to avoid sending user text to 3rd party services without user consent.
+Make sure to explicitly get the user's consent before activating this feature, and enable it by setting the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextWordPredictionEnabled`` to true!

-KeyboardKit Pro currently only provides a ``Autocomplete/NextWordPredictionRequest/claude(apiKey:apiVersion:apiUrl:model:maxTokens:system:)`` request.
-More 3rd party request types will be added in the future.
-All requests require that you use your own API keys.

 ---